 The District's budget is prepared on the modified accrual basis of accounting consistent with GAAP.
-The proposed budget is the spending authority from July until budget hearings are held at the end of August and the County of Madera Board of Supervisors formally adopts the budget in early September.
+The proposed budget is the spending authority from July until budget hearings are held the end of August and the County of Madera Board of Supervisors formally adopts the budget in early September.
 Once approved, the Board of Supervisors may amend the legally adopted budget when unexpected modifications are required in estimated revenues and appropriations.
 Unencumbered appropriation for annual budgeted funds lapses at fiscal year-end.

 Revenues are budgeted by source.
 Expenditures are budgeted by objects as follows: services and supplies, other charges, and capital outlay.
 This constitutes the legal level of control.
 Expenditures may not exceed appropriations for travel, transportation and education.
 Budget revisions between object levels, for travel, transportation, and education, or specific capital outlays are subject to final approval by Board of Supervisors.
 Revisions less than \$5,000 within the object levels (excluding transportation, travel & education and specific capital outlays) can be approved by the County Administrative Officer.
-There were no revisions to the budget made throughout the year.